MuKnIO/SEQ-Core-Elements/OVERVIEW.md

 Bitcoin and after it Elements uses a CAmount (uint64_t) for adding up fees (in sat) and computing fee rates (in sat/kvB).
 With a total amount MAX_MONEY a max total number of coins 2.1e15 (<2^51), so there can't be overflow when adding fewer than 8784 numbers.

+### Asset denominations

-In particular, that means that when issuing a USD-indexed token, you'll probably want fewer than 10⁸ subdivisions as with BTC and satoshis, or you'll be limited to 21 million dollars total.
+When issuing a USD-indexed token, you'll probably want fewer than 10⁸ subdivisions as with BTC and satoshis, or you'll be limited to 21 million dollars total.
 Maybe only 10² subdivisions (cents) and then the limit is a relatively comfortable 21 trillion (which should last a few decades despite the current exponential inflation).
 Similarly for all currencies (for VES and similar shitcoins, have 10^-4 "subdivisions" or such).
 That gives them all assets a common range of utility so the exchange rates should stay within range of what makes sense with a divisor of 10^9 (and actually, with three extra decimals of precision possible considering the MAX_MONEY constraint).

 ### Interaction with confidential transactions

+[^1]: See section on [overflow protections](#overflow-protection) for how this interacts with max total number of coins enforced by consensus code.

+[^2]: In `CtxMempoolEntry`, the fee asset and amount can be retrieved from the transaction reference, so both of these values are effectively a cache to avoid expensive parent transaction lookups.
+The performance impact has not been measured, but since Bitcoin and Elements both cache `nFee`, it seemed rational to follow suit and cache these values as well.